asokolsky/asokolsky.github.io/apps/davinci-resolve/index.md

 The value for the SHELL variable was not found the /etc/shells file This incident has been reported.
 ```

-7. I suspect thie above is due to my use of the zsh.
-To install the zsh in the
+7. I suspect the above is due to my use of `zsh` as my shell AND `zah` not
-rocky container:
+being available in the container.
+To install the `zsh` in the rocky container:

 ```
 alex@exi > sudo distrorun drrocky /bin/bash